-The Office of the Dean of Students is located on the second floor of the DJ Lombardo Student Center, next to the Office of Student Activities.
-The offices of the Dean of Students, Associate Dean of Students, and the Coordinator of Health Education and Promotion are included.
+The Office of the Dean of Students is located on the second floor of the DJ Lombardo Student Center, room 207 next to the Office of Student Engagement.
+The offices of the Associate Vice President & Dean of Students, Associate Dean of Students, and the Assistant Dean of Students are included.

-The Dean’s Office is responsible for overseeing the general administration, staffing, and policies of several departments including the following: the University Counseling Center, Student Activities, the Center for Student Diversity & Inclusion, the Student Health Center, the Office of Health Education & Promotion, the Violence Prevention and Action Center, and JCU Dining.
+The Dean’s Office is responsible for overseeing the general administration, staffing, and policies of several departments including the following: the University Counseling Center, the Center for Student Diversity & Inclusion, the Student Health and Wellness Center, the Office of Health Promotion and Wellness, and the Violence Prevention and Action Center.

 Sherri A. Crahen, Ph.D.